ethan-fraser/cosc349-assignment1/README.md

 Once you have made changes to the source and you want to update the servers, run the following command:
 `vagrant provision <server_name> --provision-with restart`

-### UI Design for Webserver
+## Webserver Prototype
-Click on this [link](https://www.figma.com/proto/dCuyr7IzSFl7IAJ5QDOpDg/349-Assignment-1?node-id=29%3A1382&scaling=scale-down&page-id=0%3A1&starting-point-node-id=29%3A923&show-proto-sidebar=1) to view the webserver prototype.
+Click on this [link](https://www.figma.com/proto/dCuyr7IzSFl7IAJ5QDOpDg/349-Assignment-1?node-id=29%3A1382&scaling=scale-down&page-id=0%3A1&starting-point-node-id=29%3A923&show-proto-sidebar=1) to view the UI for the webserver.

 ## Assignment Info